 2. Make your health a priority

 This includes your mental health.
 Nothing, and we mean nothing, is as important as your health, both physical and mental.
-Your health is your wealth, and ignoring the signs and pushing yourself through illness, anxiety, high stress, or depression will only leaving you in a worse state with a longer recovery time.
+Your health is your wealth, and ignoring the signs and pushing yourself through illness, anxiety, high stress, or depression will only leave you in a worse state with longer recovery time.
 We know it can be a difficult conversation to have, but if you’re feeling overwhelmed or just know that how you’re feeling is unsustainable, you need to speak up.
-There is lots of help out there, whether it is a visit to you GP or a talking to a mental health professional.
+There is lots of help out there, whether it is a visit to your GP or talking to a mental health professional.
 Putting this on the long finger will not make any issues go away.
 As a rule of thumb, try to get plenty of sleep a night, eat healthily and exercise regularly.
 This is a good start on a healthier path.
-Talk to you boss and colleagues about how you can introduce wellbeing into the workplace.
-Many workplaces have started to provide wellbeing incentives and supports into the workplace such as our MyMind at Work programme.
-Wellbeing days, and nutritional programmes are being introduced to the workplace in Ireland, which is a long time coming and great to see!
-If you are a employer, or a member of staff, contact us at firstname.lastname@example.org or call us at 076 680 1060 to hear more about MyMind at Work.
+Talk to your boss and colleagues about how you can introduce wellbeing into the workplace.
+Many workplaces have started to provide wellbeing incentives and support into the workplace such as our MyMind at Work programme.
+Wellbeing days and nutritional programmes are being introduced to the workplace in Ireland, which is a long time coming and great to see!
+If you are an employer or a member of staff, contact us at email@example.com or call us at 076 680 1060 to hear more about MyMind at Work.

 3. Switch off

 While developments in technology have given us lots of opportunities, it has also made us constantly accessible.
 The workday never seems to end.
 To truly get away from work, we need to switch off our phones or simply leave them in another room.
 When it comes to your free time, it should be quality time.
 When you’re not at work, and with those you love, try to really engage, laugh, chat and let go of any stressful thoughts that should be left in the office.

 4. Get rid of bad habits